stefaweb/Q17-Amplifier/Q17-Mini 2.0/README.md

 # Q17-Mini version 2.0 (100W @ 8 Ohms)<br>

+Technical specifications:

+THD:
+THD+N:
+Signal to Noise ratio (SNR):
+Intermodulation distortion:
+Frequency response: ±0,2 dB
+Default gain: 25 (with input gain R17 at 1.4V)
+DC offset at output: 1mV
+Power supply: 50vDC
+Idle consumption: 10W @ 240vAC

+These measurements were made with amateur measuring equipment.
+It is better to take them as an indication than as safe values.

+The first version of the board was released on December 8, 2021.

 Version 2.0 not yet published.

 Read the CHANGELOG file to know what's new.

 ![Q17-Mini-3D](https://github.com/stefaweb/Q17-Amplifier/assets/12907102/db6382c8-7429-4066-9045-7ea33a7b9f1a)